 "We have worked very hard since the inception of VIPS to insure we can provide the highest quality training and support for all visually impaired persons in Stanislaus County.
 With the addition of a strong leader like Charline we will increase public awareness and more widely demonstrate the invaluable services we provide."

 Jim Syvertsen, co-founder stated,

-Charline has a bachelors of Social Work from New Mexico State University and has lived in Modesto for 33 years.
+Charline has a bachelor's of Social Work from New Mexico State University and has lived in Modesto for 33 years.
 Charline stated, "I will have the privilege of working with talented staff and a strong and dedicated Board of Directors.
-Through the execution of a aggressive marketing plan VIPS will enhance our local presence, build stronger partnerships and work closely with community leaders.
+Through the execution of an aggressive marketing plan VIPS will enhance our local presence, build stronger partnerships and work closely with community leaders.
 I love everything about this community.
-My career in job training and economic development has prepared me to assist VIPS to live our missions and 'Build a Good Life' for t he visually impaired in Stanislaus and Tuolumne counties.
+My career in job training and economic development has prepared me to assist VIPS to live our missions and 'Build a Good Life' for the visually impaired in Stanislaus and Tuolumne counties.